Sunday, 22 September 2024

 Bidein a' Choire Sheasgaich.
 945m.
 5hrs 31mins

-We had taken a rest day on Saturday after 3 hard but brilliant days in the mountains and checking that Sunday would also be an extension of the Indian Summer.
-We had a lazy morning, eating, talking, looking at photos, sorting our stuff, drying shoes and boots and checking the bikes.
+After we had both managed 3 hard but brilliant days in the mountains and checking that the Indian Summer Sunday would extend to Sunday, we decided to take a rest day on Saturday We had a lazy morning, eating, talking, looking at photos, sorting our stuff, drying shoes and boots and checking the bikes.
 I removed the toe clips from my bike to reduce the probability of any more strapped-in somersaults.
-We drove to Plockton for an al fresco lunch and meandered around the village, pottered around Lochalsh, walked across the Skye Bridge and did some food shopping for dinner.
-We arrived back at the house by 6pm and prepared a relatively early dinner.
+We drove to Plockton for an al fresco lunch and meandered around the village, pottered around Lochalsh, walked across the Skye Bridge and did some food shopping.
+We arrived back at the house by 6pm and prepared an early dinner compared to the three previous nights.
 I was told to be up by six for the big day.
 We managed to get off by 7:20 and we were cycling from Attadale well before 8am.

 The weather was cooler and there was a morning breeze but then we hadn't started any of our previous walks before 11am despite being on the doorstep of the mountains.
-There was already another car parked and a walker wearing a stalker's hat was setting out on his bike.
-We left about ten minutes later after unloading the bikes and donning appropriate clothing for the cooler conditions.
+Another car was already parked and a walker wearing a stalker's hat was setting out on his bike.
+We left about ten minutes later, after unloading the bikes and donning appropriate clothing for the cooler conditions.
 The first couple of kilometres are flat and apart from slowing to watch a large stag hiding in the bracken, we were rolling along fine.

 We caught up with the man in the hat, let's call him George, he was perplexed about which track to take at a junction.
 I identified the right route by OS maps online after remembering that I had taken the wrong track on this route when climbing Beinn Dronaig three years ago.
 Anna was unfolding and refolding her paper map that was 20 years old and does not show the more recent paths but hey ho, some people are still fixated by analogue technologies.
 We found and crossed the metal bridge over the river and began a ferociously steep climb on the other side.
-George, his real name, had joined us and we all pushed our bikes up the next section.
+George, his real name, had joined us, he was also heading for Lurg Mhor.
+We all pushed our bikes up the next section.
 I was pleased that George's hybrid bike was as old but probably not as heavy as mine, we had excuses when superwoman rode off on her lightweight steed.

 George was a geordie with only half a dozen Munros to go including Lurg Mhor.
 Anna made a breakaway once we reached the rideable section so she could stop ahead to take photos of the two of us as we chatted away in an animated conversation about our common interests.
 George had done the Bob Graham round in the Lake District, and we both had competed in marathons and similar races 30 years ago.
 We were called a pair of sweetie wives for blethering whilst riding.
 When she rode past us again to get another set of photos she asked if her bum looked big on the bike, yes, we both retorted.